 This further diversification increases the leveraging abilities of African governments.
 As has been seen in Somaliland, officials have become adept at pursuing their preferences and gaining benefits from the list of donors keen to engage with governments across the continent.
 Over the past few years, the examples presented to highlight how the discourse of China as a predatory state is misleading and betrays the adept foreign policy moves that African governments frequently take with donors.

 Daniel Munday is a PhD student in the International Development Department at the University of Birmingham.
-His research focuses on Ethiopian government engagement with the non-Western autocracies of Russia and China.
+His research focuses on the Ethiopian government’s engagement with the non-Western autocracies of Russia and China.

 - The UNIQUE Case For The International Recognition Of Somaliland